 Just a corner away, there lived one of the legendary sports figures whom we all idolized at that time.
 Jose Sumalde had just scored back-to-back wins in the Tour of Luzon, and he was gunning for an unprecedented third!
 That summer, we all stayed glued to our transistor radio, praying for Joe to accomplish that singular feat.
 But it was not meant to be.
 Despite the torrent of encouragement and instructions bellowed by my Papa over the radio, Joe could not stave off the challenge posed by the youthful Cornelio Padilla Jr. What a disappointment it was for us.
 A year later, Padilla would capture a second crown, duplicating our Joe’s record.

 My frail health condition led my Papa to push me into joining the neighborhood games.
 Because of the immense popularity of cycling and horse racing then, foot races became a fad in our area.
-We would stage foot races pretending that each one was a cyclist or a racehorse.
+We would stage foot races, with each one pretending that he was a cyclist or a racehorse.
 The more popular names among the cyclists then were Padilla, Sumalde, Virgilio Delin, Jesus Garcia, and Domingo Quilban.
 I remember the more popular horses then were Muscles and Iron Man.

 That started my love affair with basketball.
-Long before I could spell excitement, I knew the names of Narciso Bernardo, Adriano Papa, Edgardo Ocampo, and that upcoming college star, Robert Jaworski.
+Long before I could spell excitement, I knew the names of Narciso Bernardo, Adriano Papa Jr, Edgardo Ocampo, and that upcoming college star, Robert Jaworski.
 We didn’t have any TV then, but the radio was spinning the sports stories for us.

 I remember racing for the morning papers.
 My Papa would get the front page, while I’d go for the sports section.
 Yup, while all the other kids then would go for the comics or the movie page, I was already trying to decode the unfamiliar jargon used by our sportswriters in the Manila Times’ Sports section.